The Journal of Infectious Diseases

 The Journal of Infectious Diseases is a peer-reviewed biweekly medical journal published by Oxford University Press on behalf of the Infectious Diseases Society of America.
 It covers research on the pathogenesis, diagnosis, and treatment of infectious diseases, on the microbes that cause them, and on immune system disorders.
+Cynthia Sears, an expert on gut infections, was appointed editor-in-chief in 2023.

-The editor-in-chief is Martin Hirsch, who succeeded Marvin Turck.
-The journal was established in 1904 and was a quarterly until 1969 when it became a monthly, then in 2001 it began biweekly publication.
+The journal was established in 1904 and was a quarterly until 1969 when it became a monthly.
+In 2001, it began biweekly publication.
 From 1904 to 2011, the journal was published by the University of Chicago Press.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 5.226.

 Past editors-in-chief

-For volumes 1 through 186, the editors-in-chief were:
+For volumes 1 through 226, the editors-in-chief were: